Can You Get An Induction Hob With Knobs? – Options Explored

 Let’s get into it!

-Can You Get An Induction Hob (Cooktop) With Knobs?
+Can You Get An Induction Hob With Knobs?

-Yes, it is possible to get an induction hob with knobs.
-While touch controls have become increasingly popular in recent years, there are still many manufacturers that offer induction hobs with physical knobs for temperature and power adjustment.
+While touch controls have become increasingly popular in recent years, there are still manufacturers that offer induction hobs with physical knobs for temperature and power adjustment.
 Albeit a limited choice.

 You May Also Like